hubmapconsortium/software-docs/docs/faq.md

 </details>

-<details><summary>What are the expectations about future API features? </summary>
+<details><summary><b>What are the expectations about future API features?</b> </summary>

-APIs are extensible and are expected to be expanded progressively.
-The next major set of APIs will deliver the underpinning transactions needed for semantic search.
+- APIs are extensible and are expected to be expanded progressively.
+- The next major set of APIs will deliver the underpinning transactions needed for semantic search.

 </details>